NASA-AMMOS/timecraftjs/README.md

 TimeCraft.loadKernelFromBuffer(buffer);
 ```

-## Recompiling cspice.js (JPL Internal only)
+## Recompiling cspice.js

 `cspice.js` is the massive Javascript file resulting from the automatic porting via Emscripten.
 As such, if CSPICE updates, this file will need to be recompiled.
-The current version of cspice.js was created from the [Mac/OSX 64 Bit Toolkit](https://naif.jpl.nasa.gov/naif/toolkit_C_MacIntel_OSX_AppleC_64bit.html) on July 25, 2017.
+The current version of cspice.js was created from the [Mac/OSX 64 Bit Toolkit](https://naif.jpl.nasa.gov/naif/toolkit_C_MacIntel_OSX_AppleC_64bit.html) on July 25, 2017 with version emscripten version x.xx.x.

 In order to recompile cspice.js, follow these steps: